ITIL® Foundation

 • Service owner

-• Responsible, Accountable, Consulted, Informed (RACI) responsibility model and its role in determining organizational structure.
+• Responsible, Accountable, Consulted, Informed (RACI) responsibility mode

 • Competence and skills for service management